Camille Rasmussen: 2019

 At the Nordic Championships Rasmussen placed first in the all-around ahead of Maisa Kuusikko.
 She won the junior national title at the Danish Championships and was selected to compete at the inaugural Junior World Championships.
 Rasmussen finished 36th in the all-around.
 She next competed at the European Youth Olympic Festival where she qualified to the all-around final and was the third reserve for the balance beam final.
 She finished 19th in the all-around.
 Rasmussen ended her junior career competing at the Northern European Championships.
 She placed third in the all-around behind Welsh gymnasts Emily Thomas and Poppy Stickler.
 Rasmussen won gold on vault.

-Senior
+Senior gymnastics career

 2020

 Rasmussen turned senior in 2020; however the mass majority of competitions were either canceled or postponed due to the global COVID-19 pandemic.
 In November Rasmussen competed at the Danish Championships where she won her first senior all-around title.
 Additionally she won gold on vault, uneven bars, and balance beam and placed second on floor exercise behind Victoria Gilberg.